vss2sn/path_planning/README.md

 3. Set `CHECK_COVERAGE` to check code coverage.
 4. Set `DYNAMIC_ALGOS` to build the dynamic runs of LPA* and D* Lite (No tests check the dynamic runs of these algorithms in the test section.
 Code coverage is > 90% when these are not included in code coverage)
 5. Set `CUSTOM_DEBUG_HELPER_FUNCION` to build functions that are used primarily for debugging (excluded from code coverage)
-6. The option `TRAVIS` changes the way GTEST is accessed to allow Travis CI to run correctly

 <a name="notes_on_tests"></a>
 #### Notes on test: ####